 The e-commerce buyers’ journey is always changing.
 The way consumers purchase products online today looks completely different from 10, five, or even two years ago. eMarketer predicts that e-commerce sales are expected to grow to $845 billion by 2022, and mobile commerce will drive almost 50% of those e-commerce sales.

-Finding ways to stand-out and make the shopping experience faster and easier for customers should be a key priority for brand retailers in years to come — because if you aren’t focusing on this, your competitors are.
+Finding ways to stand-out and make the e-commerce shopping experience faster and easier for customers should be a key priority for brand retailers in years to come — because if you aren’t focusing on this, your competitors are.

-Shopping should be easy
+E-commerce shopping should be easy

 With an abundance of e-commerce options available today, shoppers have distinct preferences that impact what makes it into their shopping cart.